 Literacy is also very important to me, but this goes beyond having the ability to read and write.
 I want my students to be scientifically literate, digitally literate, historically literate, etc. I want them to hone their critical thinking skills and closely examine what they are consuming.
 I also want them to be able to use the tools they have at their disposal effectively and appropriately.
 Nurturing this growth via cross-curricular connections is essential to achieve this.

 I recognize my personal background and experiences are not going to be reflected in the diversity I will find in my classes.
-As an able-bodied, white, cis-male, I must be cognizant of what I carry into my classroom.
+As an able-bodied, white, cis-male, I must be cognizant of who I am.
 My students must be able to see themselves in their curriculum, and feel they are studying in an inclusive environment.
 Incorporating voices other than mine in lessons is of vital importance, so my students are exposed to a variety of authentic perspectives.
 Expanding my professional learning community allows me to grow as an individual, and become a better teacher.
 Being able to draw upon a richer tapestry of voices benefits my students, and provides them with a more meaningful learning experience.
 The learning environment must also reflect this, and incorporate universal design elements to better speak to a variety of learners.

 I would like to see my students grow to be leaders within the classroom and their community.
 Fostering the kind of confidence and skills necessary for this is paramount.
 Leadership takes root by allowing them to take ownership of their learning, and advocating for a gradual release of responsibility.
 I am a big proponent of inquiry-based methods of learning, and have used them to great effect.
 This allows me as the teacher to be less of a transmitter of information, and provides the impetus for students to have greater control.
 These are skills students can use throughout their life, and expands the walls of the traditional classroom.